melvic-ybanez/dry/README.md

 quack!
 1 1 2 3 5
 ```

+As shown above, Dry source files end with the `.dry`.

 # Running the tests
 The project has a custom sbt command for running the test: